mbayestark/Final-Project-/readme.md

-# Tic Tac Toe - Web App
+# I-Tic Tac Toe - Web App

 A simple Tic-Tac-Toe game with two modes: Player vs Player and Player vs Computer.
 Built using HTML/CSS/JavaScript for the frontend and Node.js with Express for the backend.